dustinknopoff/forage/content/articles/cooking-grabber.md

 /// parsed, and converted in to a markdown document. pub fn get_ld_json(contents: &str) -> String {
     let document = Html::parse_document(contents);
+    // We're getting out that JSON from the <head>
     let selector = Selector::parse(r#"script[type="application/ld+json"]"#).unwrap();
     let ctx = document.select(&selector).next().unwrap();
     let text = ctx.text().collect::<Vec<_>>();
-    let as_txt = text.join("");
+    // Converting it in to plain text to then serialize as JSON let as_txt = text.join("");
     let as_txt = traverse_for_type_recipe(&as_txt);
     let as_recipe: LdRecipe<'_> = match serde_json::from_str(&as_txt) {